spencerhcheng/holberton-system_engineering-devops/bonus.md

 # Week 1

-## Truthy or Falsey
+### Truthy or Falsey
-Will these expressions evaluate to true or false.
+Will these expressions evaluate to true or false?
 Check your work in the console.

 * `(false || false || true) && (true && true && false)`
 * `(false || false) && (false && false) || (true && false) || (false && true)`

-## Truth Table
+### Truth Table

 x  | y   | z   | (x && y) &#124;&#124; z
 -----|-----|-----|------------------------